undecaf/storage-composer/README.md

   `sysfs`, `tmpfs` etc. are not copied.
 - The source system should be an Ubuntu release supported by StorageComposer but it  _should not be running_.
 Otherwise, the target may end up in an inconsistent state.
-Consequently, the source directory should be a subdirectory in a running system.
+Consequently, the source directory should not be the root directory of the host system.
 - If the source directory is remote then
   <a href="http://manpages.ubuntu.com/manpages/xenial/en/man1/rsync.1.html">rsync</a>
   and an <a href="https://help.ubuntu.com/community/SSH">SSH server</a>